feddelegrand7/mini007/README.md

 #> $proposals
 #> $proposals[[1]]
 #> $proposals[[1]]$agent_id
-#> [1] "0881a97f-31ae-4f85-9013-114165340f2e"
+#> [1] "c2744727-a40e-4b8b-9490-812292d31a92"
 #>
 #> $proposals[[1]]$agent_name
 #> [1] "stylist"
 #>
 #> $proposals[[1]]$response
-#> Layer the blue Calvin Klein shirt under a neutral-colored sweater or blazer,
+#> Layer the blue Calvin Klein shirt with a neutral or navy blazer and add a
-#> add a scarf that complements both blue and pink, and finish with
+#> chunky scarf or coat, pairing with stylish winter shoes like ankle boots to
-#> winter-appropriate shoes and a tailored coat for a polished look.
+#> complement the pink trousers.
 #>
 #>
 #> $proposals[[2]]
 #> $proposals[[2]]$agent_id
-#> [1] "d92f6ddd-9709-481f-8e7f-f63efeb2a305"
+#> [1] "f3963221-a25c-4a70-8287-899f215f93b1"
 #>
 #> $proposals[[2]]$agent_name
 #> [1] "stylist2"
 #>
 #> $proposals[[2]]$response
-#> Pair the blue Calvin Klein shirt with a neutral-colored sweater or blazer and
+#> Layer the blue Calvin Klein shirt with a neutral-colored sweater or blazer and
-#> choose warm accessories like a scarf and boots to complement the pink trousers
+#> add a stylish coat, pairing with accessories like a scarf and shoes in
-#> in winter.
+#> complementary shades for a polished winter look.
 #>
 #>
 #>
 #> $chosen_response
-#> Layer the blue Calvin Klein shirt under a neutral-colored sweater or blazer,
+#> Layer the blue Calvin Klein shirt with a neutral or navy blazer and add a
-#> add a scarf that complements both blue and pink, and finish with
+#> chunky scarf or coat, pairing with stylish winter shoes like ankle boots to
-#> winter-appropriate shoes and a tailored coat for a polished look.
+#> complement the pink trousers.
 ```

 This makes it easy to archive progress and resume complex, context-rich